Bankers sceptical of Europe's mini-merger Monday

-British security firm G4S (GFS.L) bought ISS for 1.53 billion pounds after the Danish firm's botched stock market flotation.
+British security firm G4S bought ISS for 1.53 billion pounds ($2.4 billion) after the Danish firm's botched stock market flotation.

-And Norwegian oil firm Statoil (STL.OL) said it was bidding $4.4 billion (2.8 billion pounds) for Brigham Exploration to extend its U.S. oil and gas assets.
+And Norwegian oil firm Statoil said it was bidding $4.4 billion for Brigham Exploration to extend its U.S. oil and gas assets.

 The surge was reminiscent of "merger Mondays" of happier dealmaking days, when a flurry of deals was often announced after weekend negotiations.